London NRMM Low Emission Zone

 A) No. 'Tiers' are the US emission standards, they don't apply to the EU/UK.
 In practice, Tiers and Stages are quite similar in emission levels, hence the confusion, but it's best to ignore the 'Tiers' for UK/London purposes.
 Manufacturers usually acquire both certifications so that the engine can be sold in both the US and EU.

-Machinery that is 'Tier interim 4' or 'i4' often also has Stage IIIB certification (soon to be non-compliant), and machinery that is 'Tier 4' often also has 'Stage IV' or 'Stage V' certification (compliant until 2030 and 2040 respectively).
+Machinery that is 'Tier interim 4' or 'i4' often also has Stage IIIB certification (non-compliant).
+Machinery that is 'Tier 4' often also has 'Stage IV' or 'Stage V' certification (compliant until 2030 and 2040 respectively).
 However, this is an indicator, not a guarantee, and you should always check the EU Stage of your machine for certainty.

 Helpful links: